What is reflectance confocal microscopy?

 - In compound naevi, a clod pattern is seen and corresponds to superficial dermal nests of melanocytes.

-- There is increase in the density of dermal papillae surrounded by a bright monomorphic layer of cells.
+- At the dermo-epidermal junction, there is an increase in the density of dermal papillae surrounded by a bright monomorphic layer of cells.

 Basal cell carcinoma